mohamed-maad/mock-server-recruitment/README.md

 ## The task

-0) *Optional:* Clone the skeleton repository: https://github.com/mohamed-maad/server-skeleton-recruitment
+1) Setup submission repository. *Optional:* Clone the skeleton repository: https://github.com/mohamed-maad/server-skeleton-recruitment
-1) Create a REST client which gets the Jwt token from the server.
+2) Create a REST client which gets the Jwt token from the server.
 Use username and password

 Use JWT token to fetch events from the server.

-2) Create a REST client which fetches events from the server.
+3) Create a REST client which fetches events from the server.
-3) Save the events to a table.
+4) Save the events to a table.
-4) Use the same events to create a table with people, and update their information.
+5) Use the same events to create a table with people, and update their information.
-5) Create a REST controller which allows for a client to fetch a person by its social security number.
+6) Create a REST controller which allows for a client to fetch a person by its social security number.
 The person should be updated with all events which have happened to the person.
-6) Run tests using the test endpoints on this mock server.
+7) Run tests using the test endpoints on this mock server.
 A client on this mock server will try to connect and fetch data from your person endpoint.
 The tests will check if your application is working as expected.

-### 0) Setup:
+### 1) Setup:

 - Clone and run this mock server application.
 You can use: `./gradlew run`
 - *Optional:* Clone the skeleton repository
 - Create your own repository and push code to it
 - Ensure that your application is responding on the following url: http://localhost:8081

-### 1) Get token:
+### 2) Get token:

 ```
 GET http://localhost:8080/token